Tehpaartos/Classic-WOW/BWLTankTips.md

 Blackwing Legionnaire - melee mobs with medium health and damage.
 They aren't very dangerous on their own, just watch for their Cleave.
 ### The Fight - Phase 2
 #### Main Tank
-Will breakes the last egg as it will generate infinite agro
+Will brake the last egg as it will generate infinite agro
 #### Off-tanks
 Focus on being second on threat as you will need to tank the boss for 10 seconds when the main tank gets **Conflagration**